johnshearing/bioelectocracy/README.md

 Levin talks about gliders in the game of life.
 He says that gliders don't actually exist physically in the game but rather exist as patterns that we notice as the game proceeds.
-Nevertheless when one recognizes that gliders patterns are real, then one can do useful things with them such as using the patterns to make a Turing complete computer with the the Game Of Life itself.
+Nevertheless when one recognizes that gliders patterns are real, then one can do useful things with them such as using the patterns to make a Turing complete computer with the Game Of Life itself.

-What is it that Mac is trying to assemble itself into.
+What is it that Mac is trying to assemble itself into?
 I think the answer is the best possible home (society?) for its cells (that would be us).
 My reason for thinking so is because that's what [the collective intelligence of the honey bee colony searches for](https://youtu.be/NDnQ4pAjBUg?t=310) with respect to its cells (the bees).

 Cells respond to expectation: [Similarity between Levin and Lipton](https://youtu.be/YnObwxJZpZc?si=5T98x273sgCt4Un-&t=3886), Hypnodermatology